james-d-mitchell/mt3501-lnotes-generator/content/09-diagonal.md

     = (x-\lambda_{1})(x-\lambda_{2}) \cdots (x-\lambda_{n}). \square$$ ◻
 :::

-If $T: V\to V$ is diagonalisable, then its characteristic polynomial is a product of linear factors.
-So, if $T: V \to V$ has characteristic polynomial that is not a product of linear factors, then $T$ is not diagonalisable.
-However, if the characteristic polynomial of a linear transformation $T : V \to
+If $T: V\longrightarrow V$ is diagonalisable, then its characteristic polynomial is a product of linear factors.
+So, if
+$T: V \longrightarrow V$ has characteristic polynomial that is not a product of linear factors, then $T$ is not diagonalisable.
+However, if the characteristic polynomial of a linear transformation
+$T : V \longrightarrow
 V$ happens to be a product of linear factors, then this does not tell us anything about whether or not $T$ is diagonalisable.
 (Every polynomial over $\mathbb{C}$ can be factorised as a product of linear factors, but